kpacha/helmet/README.md

     bin/helmet --init

-and a features folder will be created in your root folder.
-Check out the collection of examples at the _features_ folder.
+and a folder called 'features' will be created in your root path.
+Check out the collection of examples at the _features/_ directory.

+Place your attack files into the _features/_ folder and a _FeatureContext.php_ in _features/bootstrap/_.
+Your _FeatureContext.php_ file should look like this:

+    <?php

+    use Kpacha\Helmet\HelmetContext;

+    /**
+     * Features context.
+     */
+    class FeatureContext extends HelmetContext
+    {

+    }

 Let's run your attacks! type